Writers recall their initiation to Japanese literature via Donald Keene | The Japan Times

 He graciously replied, on the back of a postcard featuring a swallowtail butterfly, “I have not written any fiction, published or unpublished, in Japan.
 I am sorry that I cannot join your distinguished group of writers.”

-In spite of his humble reply, Keene, a renowned scholar of Japanese literature who passed away recently, was a force to be reckoned with.
+In spite of his humble reply, Keene, a renowned scholar of Japanese literature who died Sunday at the age of 96, was a force to be reckoned with.
 Although he may not have ever tried his hand at writing fiction, his influence over expatriate wordsmiths — and lovers of literature worldwide — has been immense.

 Thousands of people around the world were introduced to Japanese culture and literature through his painstaking work.
 His translation prize further facilitated cultural exchange and helped assure that translation would continue by focusing on both classical and modern work.